capaj/vscode-standardjs-snippets/README.md

 ## Snippets

 Snippets are optimized to be short and easy to remember.
+Note that these links work only on github, not on VSCode marketplace:

 - [declarations](#declarations)
 - [flow control](#flow-control)